Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 source env_setup_2020.sh
 ```
 ## *Validation*: Confirming Tool Installation
-Make sure you are using the 2020.2 version of Xilinx tools.
+Make sure you are using the 2021.1 version of Xilinx tools.
 ```bash
 which vitis
 which aiecompiler
 ```
-Confirm you have the VCK190 ES1 Base Platform.
+Confirm you have the VCK190 ES1 base platform.
 ```bash
 platforminfo --list | grep -m 1 -A 9 vck190_es1
 ```
-Output of the above command should be as follows:
+The output of the preceding command should be as follows:
 ```bash
  "baseName": "xilinx_vck190_es1_base_202020_1",
             "version": "1.0",